timoxley/ordered-set/Readme.md

-seem like malpractice and I normally would advise against any kind of implicit dependencies but after battling with these issues across multiple projects I've concluded *npm currently has no suitable workflow for anything that mutates the global environment i.e. must be a singleton*.
+seem like malpractice and I normally would advise against any kind of implicit dependencies but after battling with these issues across multiple projects I've concluded *npm currently has no suitable workflow for anything that must be a singleton/mutates the global environment*.
+You're better off just adding the dependency manually to your parent package.

 I feel this should be best-practice for language polyfills – by omitting a transpiler you're free to use this with whatever transpiler you're